Applications for the 2023 CITI are now being accepted! Through 2022, we will be waiving the application fee! A new

 - NCI will verify your eligibility for the CITI.

 - You will receive an acceptance letter and your acceptance packet, which contains information about required materials and more details about the program.

-- Upon receipt of your acceptance letter, you will have 30 days to pay a non-refundable deposit of $295 towards your tuition to reserve your seat.
+- Upon receipt of your acceptance letter, you will have to pay a non-refundable deposit of $295 as soon as possible towards your tuition to reserve your seat.

 Application and Tuition Costs